kabirjo/Titli2/README.md

 cd Titli2

 python Titli2.py

-# TitLi2
+# Disclaimer

-Nothing tell about me.
-Just darkness please don't use any illegal activities.
+please don't use any illegal activities.

 Don't sell it.

-use it as entertainment and learning propose onlyf
+Use it as entertainment and learning propose only

+I'M not responsible for any other problem

+so use it you own risk